sdr-enthusiasts/docker-aprs-tracker/README.md

 ### Base, barebones Linux image

 - Start with a minimalist Debian image that works for your hardware device.
-Personally, I like [DietPi](https://dietpi.com/), but in the absense of this, you can use Raspberry Pi OS (lite) or a standard Debian build.
+Personally, I like [DietPi](https://dietpi.com/), but in the absence of this, you can use Raspberry Pi OS (lite) or a standard Debian build.
 Make sure to pick one that is as barebones as possible; no need for Desktop applications, etc.
 - Burn the image to a SD card, and go through the initial setup

 ### Creation of a new non-root user

 - While setting things up, make sure you are connected to the internet!
 - If your Linux distribution doesn't do so, please create a non-root user account, for example with `sudo adduser aprs` .
 (We're using username `aprs`, but you can change this to your liking).
 Note -- if you use DietPi, the system will create a default user `dietpi`.
 You can use this account instead of creating a new user.
 - Make sure that the user `aprs` is set up for `sudo` access; see the code snippet below.
-(If approriate, change `aprs` to `dietpi` or whatever the username is you are using)
+(If appropriate, change `aprs` to `dietpi` or whatever the username is you are using)
 - then log out from the `root` account and log back in with the username and password you just created.

 ```bash